 The initial assessment is made by one of our named professionals and will be concluded by one of our doctors.
-We aim to complete your assessment as soon as possible but at the moment this is taking 18 – 24 months.
+We aim to complete your assessment as soon as possible.

 There is plenty of time to discuss things during the assessment; don’t be embarrassed about asking questions, however small or trivial they may seem.
 Your treatment begins with information-giving and, according to individual need, specialised psychological therapies during your assessment.

 You will be seen on one occasion by one of our named professionals and then by one of our doctors, to conclude the assessment phase of your care.
 By the end of your assessment, we will agree with you a description of your situation (this may be a medical diagnosis) and advise you about your options to resolve your concerns.
 You may need time to think about these.

 During this time, you will be encouraged to discuss a whole range of topics from your own personal story of gender identity concerns through to your specific aims for developing your identity and new role in society.
 The purpose of this is to explore with you the impact of your gender experience on your personal development.

 We will also talk to you about your life, school, family and all other aspects of life.
 It’s important for us to get a complete picture of your life so that we can help you not only to achieve your current goals but also to identify and set yourself new goals in areas that you might not previously have considered.